dilayercelik/COVID-19-/README.md

 # COVID-19-FRANCE

 Hi!
-I'm an undergraduate first-year student in psychology and language sciences at UCL.
+I'm a first-year undergraduate student in psychology and language sciences at UCL.

 This year, I discovered the programming language R, and since then, I've been trying to learn as much as I can, about data science especially.